Jean-Michel Jarre: 2000s

-A concert in September of that same year at a wind farm near Aalborg in Denmark proved problematic when 22 mm of rain fell on the venue, causing long delays for spectators.
-It also marked a change in direction in Jarre's live concerts; from Rendez-vous Houston onwards he had been accompanied by a full complement of live musicians, but at Aalborg he was accompanied only by Francis Rimbert, and having guests like the Klarup Girls Choir, Safri Duo and the Aalborg Symphonic Orchestra.
+The show also marked a change in direction in Jarre's live concerts; from Rendez-vous Houston onwards he had been accompanied by a full complement of live musicians, but at Aalborg he was accompanied only by Francis Rimbert, and having guests like the Klarup Girls Choir, Safri Duo and the Aalborg Symphonic Orchestra.

 In 2003 he released Geometry of Love on Warner Music label, it was commissioned by Jean-Roch as soundtrack for his 'V.I.P.
 Room' nightclub in France.
 The physical CD was a long time out of print, but in 2018 remastered reissue was released on CD again.
 The album cover is a pixelated and turned counter-clockwise photo of Jarre's girlfriend at the time, Isabelle Adjani.

 In October 2004 he returned to China to open its "Year of France" cultural exchange.
 Jarre gave two performances, the first at the Meridian Gate of the Forbidden City, and the second in Tiananmen Square.
 More than 15,000 spectators watched the concert at the Meridian Gate, and each concert was transmitted nationwide on live television.
 Jarre collaborated with musician Chen Lin.
 Accompanying his traditional musical repertoire, 600 projectors shone coloured light and images across various screens and objects.

 In September 2004, Jarre released both a DVD and a CD in one package AERO.
 A compilation album made in 5.1 surround sound, it contains re-recorded versions of some of his most famous tracks, including tracks from Oxygène and Equinoxe.
 Accompanying the audio, the DVD features a visual image of Anne Parillaud's eyes, recorded in real time as she listened to the album.
 Jarre used the minimalist imagery to reinforce the audio content of the DVD.